buu342/buu342.me/blog/projects/markdown/BuuKeeb.md

 ![SVG version of the scan](images/BuuKeeb/SVG.png)
 </p>

 The SVG contains the silkscreen (the white decorative squares where each key is) in blue, the outline of the board, and holes in green.
-These holes included a spot for the LEDs, hotswap sockets, and mounting holes.
+These holes include a spot for the LEDs, hotswap sockets, and mounting holes.
 There were 6 additional holes (in yellow in the SVG) which were brass mounts that screws were fed through.
 These mounts don't have any screw threads in them, so I'm not sure why they are different from the other mounting holes, but since I'm going through all this trouble I might as well mark them properly.
 You might have also noticed the purple star.
 That star exists so that I can align the layers when I import them one by one into the CAD program.

 Now, it would've been really embarrassing if I went through all this work and then it turned out that all the keys were misaligned by an entire millimeter, which wouldn't fit in the case, so I decided to make a cardboard model.
 I wasn't sure if the printer dialog in InkScape would print the image to scale, and when I tried importing the SVG into LibreOffice Writer (open source Microsoft Word) I couldn't find a way to have it *not* scale the image.
 LibreOffice Impress (open source Microsoft Powerpoint) imported it perfectly, so I put the SVG in Impress, made 2 slides (since the board wouldn't fit in a single A4), printed it out, cut it, taped the two halves together, glued it to a piece of cardboard (for thickness and sturdiness), and then cut the mounting holes using an exacto knife and a drill.
 After all that work, I put it inside the case, and it seemed to be a perfect match.